oslokommune/maskinporten-cli/README.md

 ## Prerequisites

 * A [virksomhetssertifikat](https://docs.digdir.no/eformidling_virksomhetssertifikat.html) to authenticate with
 Maskinporten.
+Can be acquired from [Buypass](https://www.buypass.no/produkter/virksomhetssertifikat-esegl) or [Commfides](https://www.commfides.com/commfides-virksomhetssertifikat/).
-* An admin client issued by Digdir: https://docs.digdir.no/maskinporten_sjolvbetjening_api.html#tilgang-administrasjon-av-api
+* A Maskinporten admin client issued by Digdir: https://docs.digdir.no/maskinporten_sjolvbetjening_api.html#tilgang-administrasjon-av-api

 ## Build the CLI application